-During the year Five (5) Board Meetings, Four (4) Audit Committee Meetings, Two (2) Nomination and Remuneration Committee Meetings, One (1) Corporate Social Responsibility Meeting and Twelve (12) Stakeholder Relationship Committee Meetings were convened and held, the details of which are given in the Corporate Governance Report.
-The intervening gap between the meetings was within the period prescribed under the Companies Act, 2013.The dates and related information is given in Corporate Governance Report, annexed to this Report as ANNEXURE-IV.
+During the year Four (4) Board Meetings, Four (4) Audit Committee Meetings, Three (3) Nomination and Remuneration Committee Meetings, Two (2) Corporate Social Responsibility Committee Meetings and Seventeen (17) Stakeholder Relationship Committee Meetings were convened and held, the details of which are given in the Corporate Governance Report.
+The intervening gap between the meetings was within the period prescribed under the Companies Act, 2013.
+The dates and related information is given in Corporate Governance Report, annexed to this Report at ANNEXURE-IV.